antleaf/doapr/webroot/content/repositories/jmir_preprints.md

 record_count: 'Full text : 58'
 remining_indrawn_item: JMIR  will remove the content from the collection
 repository_type: Disciplinary
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://preprints.jmir.org/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts first submission only
 who_can_deposit: JMIR Publications facilitates this by allowing its authors to expose submitted manuscripts on its preprint server with a simple checkbox when submitting an article, and the preprint server is also open for non-JMIR authors
 withdrawal_authorisation: Platform
-withdrawal_policy:
+withdrawal_policy: 'Yes'
 integrations:
+- :service: google
+  :feature: indexing
+  :description:
 - :service: google_scholar
   :feature: indexing
   :description:
 - :service: hypothes_is
   :feature: commenting
-  :description:
-- :service: google
-  :feature: indexing
   :description:
 features:
 - :feature: search_engine